Last Updated on September 7, 2023

 Bonus Place to Drink: The Wine Feed

-I know that we mentioned The Wine Feed with other places to shop, but the bar there is nice and their selection is even better.
-Christina is going to kill me for mentioning this, but she sometimes likes getting some work done over a glass at their bar.
+I know that we mentioned The Wine Feed with other places to shop, but the bar there is nice, and their selection is even better.
+Christina will kill me for mentioning this, but she sometimes likes getting some work done over a glass at their bar.

 Read More: The Best North Carolina Wineries and Vineyards